 There are two computers in the Alcove.
 The assistive technology on these computers include Open Book, JAWS, Magic.
 They are on height adjustable desks and further ergonomic equipment can be provided on request.

 The Green Room and Blue Room

 The Green Room and Blue Room are located in the basement of the Erskine building.
-There is a computer with Magic text enlarger software and JAWS screen reader software in each room.
+There is a computer in each rooom with the following assistive technology:

 The keys to these rooms can be picked up from the Disability Resource Service.

 A rest room is available for students who experience fatigue or tiredness during the day.
 This room is located on the 3rd floor of the Erskine building and contains a single bed and sink area.

 Please contact the Disability Resource Service to book this room and to pick up the key.

 New Zealand Sign Language Interpreters can be arranged for students who are Deaf, subject to availability.